Quotations from Chairman Mao Tse-tung: China

 During the 1960s, the book was the single most visible icon in mainland China, even more visible than images of Mao himself.
-In posters and pictures created by CCP's propaganda artists, nearly every painted character, whether smiling or looking determined, was seen with a copy of the book in his or her hand.
+In posters and pictures created by the CCP's propaganda artists, nearly every painted character, whether smiling or looking determined, was seen with a copy of the book in his or her hand.
 During the Mao era, when people swore oaths, they would often do so on Quotations.
 After the end of the Cultural Revolution in 1976 and the rise of Deng Xiaoping in 1978, the importance of the book waned considerably, and the glorification of Mao's quotations was considered to be left deviationism and a cult of personality.

 Quotations continues to be a symbol of Mao Zedong Thought in China today.
 In certain situations, the book is given as a gift, for example, when public funds are involved, or when personal events arise, such as congratulating newlyweds.

 Today in China, Quotations from Chairman Mao Tse-Tung is mostly seen as a piece of nostalgia.
 It is difficult to find in bookstores.
 Rare and unusual printings can command extremely high prices from collectors.
 A 1964 version of the book was sold for US$15,000 by Sotheby's.